 Inspect the Conveyor Tube

-Take a look at the conveyor tube.
-Is the tube straight?
-If a bend is needed, is that bend within your manufacturer’s radius restrictions?
-Is the bend smooth and gradual?
-If the radius is too tight, the spiral will be under extreme stress and will eventually break.
-It can also cause excessive wear.
-Are the inlet and outlet housings in line with one another?
-This minimizes the degree of the bend required to fit the layout and eliminates undesirable “S” curves, these create extreme stress on a spiral.
+• Are the inlet and outlet housings in line with one another – This minimizes the degree of the bend required to fit the layout and eliminates undesirable “S” curves, which create extreme stress on a spiral.
 The double curve puts the spiral in a real bind as it rotates.

 Inspect the Conveyor Supports

-Is the conveyor tube supported properly?
 Supports should be placed every 6 – 8 feet (1.8m – 2.4m) under normal conditions.
-If you are conveying dense materials supports should be closer together to keep the tube from sagging.
+If you are conveying dense materials, supports should be closer together to keep the tube from sagging.
 As a guideline, supports should be rigid enough to support the weight of a full conveyor tube and to prevent the tube from swaying during operation.
-If you wonder why your spiral is breaking or tube is wearing out so quickly, the answer could be inadequate support.

 Check the Drive Assembly Stability